Smooth Sailing [Jan. 14, 2006]

 Season schedule is Vander-built

 As the dust settles on an unsettling season, capped by a bowl game that epitomized everything wrong with the season, the Athletic Department at the University of Michigan seeks to restore glory to a tarnished program.
 It may not seem like much, but several key decisions in January 2006 should (should being the operative word) lay the groundwork towards putting Michigan back on course with a National Championship.
+It is interesting that for each of us we were able to find something interesting for himself CallTouch.
+But nevertheless, everyone can tell something new about himself.

 The coaching decisions